 - The Illuminating Engineering Society (IES), a trusted resource for the lighting industry, lists upper-room UV as the most effective method for disinfecting air.

-- UV products and fixtures have been around for decades, primarily used in healthcare settings.
+- UV-C products and fixtures have been around for decades, primarily used in healthcare settings.
 When manufacturer guidelines and safety measures are followed, they are an extremely effective way to disinfect areas.

 First, let's dive deeper into how these products keep your busiest areas clean.
 Then, we'll tackle the cost based on square footage.

-Upper-room or upper-air germicidal UV units continuously emit UV-C rays to disinfect the air in a room with high ceilings.
+Upper-air or upper-room germicidal UV units continuously emit UV-C rays to disinfect the air in a room with high ceilings.

 Since UV-C energy can be harmful to skin and eyes, this method of disinfection only works with specially designed fixtures that are properly installed.